humayrakabir-ahona/poster-presentation-data/README.md

 We investigated ferroptosis as a potential vulnerability in refractory cancers using literature synthesis and public-dataset analysis of ferroptosis-associated gene expression and clinical data.
 The analyses identified distinct ferroptosis-associated patterns and an exploratory, non-significant association with overall survival in TCGA-LUAD (log-rank P = 0.129; HR = 0.80, 95% CI 0.59–1.07), generating hypotheses for further investigation.

 ## Repository Contents
-* `Poster_Presentation.pdf`: A high-resolution digital copy of the printed poster.
+* `Poster.pdf`: A high-resolution digital copy of the printed poster.
-* `dataset.csv`: The primary data used for our analysis.
+* `dataset`: The Literature-derived Public dataset evidence used for our analysis.
 * `analysis_tools/`: A folder containing the scripts used to generate the charts.
-* `supplementary_graphs.pdf`: Extra visualizations that did not fit on the physical poster.
+* `Figures_&_Graphs`: Extra visualizations that did not fit on the physical poster.

 ##  How to Use the Data and Tools
 To explore the dataset:
-1. Download the `dataset.csv` file.
+1. Download the `dataset` file.
 2. Open it using Excel, Python, or R.
  "Note that missing values are labeled as 'NA'